keptn/keptn.github.io/content/docs/0.9.x/reference/bridge/manage_services/index.md

 link="./assets/create-service.png"
 caption="Keptn Bridge Create Service View">}}

+## Manage files for a service
+If you configured a Git upstream repository, the Bridge provides you with an overview of the uploaded files for each stage.
+Currently, it is not possible to directly manage files for a service in the Bridge.
+But you can directly jump to the repository with the provided link next to each stage.
+The link will take you to the branch and service folder of the selected service and stage.
+There, you can add, edit and delete files directly.
+It will then be synched back to your Keptn installation.
+(Direct links are supported for Github, Bitbucket, Azure DevOps and CodeCommit)

+{{< popup_image
+link="./assets/manage-service-files.png"
+caption="Keptn Bridge Service Files">}}

 ## Delete a service in Bridge
 If you want to delete a service, just click on the "*Edit*"-icon next to the service name and then on "*Delete this service*".